EmiliaLopez/MARKETING_ANALYTICS_PROJECT/README.md

 ## Objectives

-**Analyze the customer profile understanding the data set and propose data-driven solutions**.
+**Analyze the customer profile understanding the dataset and propose data-driven solutions**.
+Proposal of customer segmentation based on customers behaviours.

 **In addition, it will be necessary to predict the amount that will be spent per customer in terms of the provided customer characteristics**.